SciBourne/.emacs.d/README.md

 ## Edit configuration

-Edit the configuration files as you like.
+Edit configuration files as you like.
 First of all, pay attention to the settings of the UI.

 ###### Configuration files: